Palais Fugger-Taxis & Altes Landhaus

 Worth knowing

-In the southern part of Maria-Theresienstraße, two buildings are located right next to each other, symbolising the balance of power and the interplay of Tyrolean business and politics in the early modern era: The Altes Landhaus and the Palais Fugger Taxis.
-The names Fugger and Taxis stand for early globalisation, capitalism and a change in the world of communication and media.
-With the Fuggers and the Thurn and Taxis, the palace was home to members of two of the most important families of the early modern era who conducted their business in Innsbruck.
-If you were to apply today's standards, you would have to use names like Warren Buffett and Mark Zuckerberg to make an adequate comparison.
-The Palais Fugger taxis zeugt gleichermaßen von den Veränderungen, die die Welt ab 1500 nahm wie von der zunehmenden Bedeutung Innsbrucks als Residenzstadt der Habsburger.
+In the southern part of Maria-Theresien-Straße, two buildings stand side by side that symbolically represent the power structures and interplay between Tyrolean economy and politics in the early modern period: the Old Government Building (Altes Landhaus) and the Fugger-Taxis Palace (Palais Fugger Taxis).
+The names Fugger and Taxis stand for early globalization, capitalism, and a transformation in the world of communication and media.
+With the Fuggers and the Thurn und Taxis, the palace housed members of two of the most influential families conducting business in Innsbruck.
+By today’s standards, one would have to invoke names like Warren Buffett and Mark Zuckerberg to make an adequate comparison.
+The Fugger-Taxis Palace bears witness both to the changes the world underwent from 1500 onward and to Innsbruck’s growing importance as a Habsburg residence city.

 Between 1725 and 1734, the new home of the Tyrolean provincial estates and provincial officials was built according to Georg Anton Gumpp's plans.
 The building had to combine the functions of offices, meeting rooms and representation to the outside world.
 The baroque façade with its large windows reflects the fashion of the 18th century.
 The four estates are emblematically represented by crops, armour, a crucifix and a civic chain, which converge under the red eagle, the heraldic animal of Tyrol, on the gable The interior is even more extravagant than the façade.
 A richly decorated staircase with golden ornaments and statues welcomes the visitor.
 The ceiling is adorned with the Tyrolean eagle, which holds its protective wings over the historic land of Tyrol and the towns between Trento and Kufstein.
 Apollo, god of the muses and arts, and his sister Artemis, goddess of the hunt, were sculpted in wood by Nikolaus Moll during the first construction phase.
 The statues of Athena, the goddess of wisdom, and Ares, the god of war, were added in 1899 in the spirit of historicism.
 The assembly hall was no less splendidly decorated and is more reminiscent of a sacred building than a parliament.
 Based on an idea by Martin Stickler, the art-loving Abbot of Wilten, who also supervised the entire project, the six baroque paintings with biblical scenes depicting the individual regions of Tyrol were created.
 Red marble on the walls and the four man-sized statues of the two Tyrolean governors Charles of Lorraine and Charles III Philip of the Palatinate-Neuburg as well as Emperor Leopold I and Archduke Leopold V dominate the room, which is still used today for provincial assemblies.
 Four small putti with wine, a knight's helmet, a bishop's mitre and a Roman lictor's bundle symbolise the estates of the peasantry, the nobility, the clergy and the bourgeoisie.